roy-ganz/toql/guide/src/3-api/3-query.md

 ### Working with keys

-When entities composite keys it's easier to work directly with those keys.
+When entities have composite keys it's easier to work directly with those keys.
 (Key structs are automatically derived from the `Toql` derive and are located where the struct is.)

 With a single key, this is possible